Fort Benning Civilian Defense Lawyer

 Following a conviction, you have the right to appeal the decision.
 In many cases, an appeal will be triggered automatically depending on the specific charge you are facing.
 During your trial or appeal, you are entitled to hire your choice of civilian defense counsel.

-Common Offenses at Fort Benning
+Common Offenses at Fort Moore

 Some violations of the UCMJ are likely to result in an NJP while others are typically lead to a trial by court-martial.
 Examples of each are included below.